 In no particular order, here are a number of well-known vendors that sell one-piece riding suits.

-Based out of Rigby, Idaho, Klim (pronounced like ‘Climb’) is a manufacturer of motorcycle, snowsports, off-road, and general outdoor gear.
-A wide variety of high-quality gear is available from Klim, and they’re a favorite of several of my acquaintances who ride BMW GS and Touring models.
-Purchased by Polaris, Inc. in 2012 they continue to operate a significant presence in Eastern Idaho, near some of the best off-roading and winter sports areas in North America.
+Based out of Rigby, Idaho, Klim (pronounced like ‘Climb’) is a manufacturer of motorcycle, general motorsports, and outdoor gear.
+Klim offers a wide variety of high-quality gear, many tailored to off-road riding.
+Accordingly, they’re a favorite of several of my friends who ride BMW GS and Touring models.
+Purchased by Polaris, Inc. in 2012, Klim still operates a significant presence in Eastern Idaho.
+If you make it out to their factory showroom, it’s near some of the best off-roading and winter sports areas in North America.

-Motoport is a motorcycle gear manufacturer originally based out of the EU but is now a private company in Southern California.
-Motoport is the only vendor in this list to have an entire catalog of motorcycle suits and jackets that are available solely by custom order and manufactured in their facility just outside Escondido, California.
+Motoport is a gear manufacturer originally based out of the EU.
+After several changes, they are now a private venture in Southern California.
+Motoport is the only vendor in this list to have their entire catalog of suits and jackets available solely by custom order, all manufactured in their facility outside Escondido, California.
 Their suits are also surprisingly customizable with over a dozen options available on the suits that I saw available.

 Motorcycle gear manufacturers such as Dianese, Cortech, Joe Rocket, Revit, Held, and Firstgear also offer one-piece riding suits.
 These are more often available through large online or distributors to your local motorcycle shop or dealership, and as of this time some of these vendors only offer leather racing suits.
 Keep an eye on these vendors for new offerings incorporating the benefits described in this series.